 The current examination regulations at the time shall apply; exceptions shall be determined by the examination board.

 Skills in at least two foreign languages must be documented.
 These may be skills in two modern foreign languages or a modern and a classical foreign language.
 The skills in the modern language should at least correspond to the language level B2 of the common European reference framework.

-Eight-week internship possible (alternatively: one module in interfaculty lectures on general subjects)
+Eight-week internship possible (alternatively: one module from the Studium Generale (interfaculty lectures on general subjects))